Is Marketing a Good Major?

 A young Black woman sits on a couch using her laptop.

-A marketing major may be a good fit for you if you’re looking for a course of study that blends creativity and strategy, and prepares you to join an in-demand industry with a number of pathways.
+A marketing major may be a good fit for you if you’re looking for a course of study that blends creativity and strategy and helps you prepare to join an in-demand industry with several pathways.
 Unlike careers that come and go, marketing isn’t limited in scope.
-Companies around the world need savvy marketers who can help develop strategies, campaigns, and messaging to help customers see the value of their brand and products.
+Companies worldwide need savvy marketers who can help develop strategies, campaigns, and messaging to help customers see the value of their brands and products.

 Learn more about this popular major and the many opportunities it can lead to.

-One of the reasons marketing is such a versatile career is because it’s not limited to any specific industry.
-Many different kinds of companies need marketers to help drum up interest in their branding, products, and services.
+One of the reasons marketing is such a versatile career is that it’s not limited to any specific industry.
+Many types of companies need marketers to help potential customers develop an interest in their branding, products, and services.
 Beyond that, marketers work in multiple sectors: brand marketing, content marketing, product marketing, market research, and digital marketing, to name a few.
 Those two factors—industry and marketing sector—may mean more job openings and opportunities for advancement.

 Some common entry-level careers for marketing majors include: